gracz21/bsr-bank-frontend/README.md

 # bsr-bank-frontend
-Frontend written in JavaFX for e-banking WS as a part of project on Business distributed systems subject
+Frontend written in JavaFX for e-banking WS as a part of project on Business Distributed Systems subject